edoelas/agdb/_posts/2021-05-25-I-am-a-sinner.md

 - **Hide useless links when printing**.
 If you want to print some article now you can do it without printing the ugly [home]({{ site.baseurl }}) links.
 I don't know if anybody will print them but it is a problem that I have encountered when saving other web pages as PDF.

-- **Google analytics**.
+- **Google Analytics**.
 Google knows what are you eating right now.
 Are you using [DuckDuckGo](https://duckduckgo.com/)?
 Useless on this page.
 I just want to know (for free) how many people is visiting my blog and where are the visitors from.
 Any alternatives are welcome, my email is at the end of the home screen.

 - **Improved the HTML code**.
 It was quite good, but there were still some problems because I did not understand how [Liquid](https://shopify.github.io/liquid/) works.
 Now it is even better.